Phone-GWP-group

 Even with the most detailed on planning, implementing reusable packaging into a business can still be difficult

-As such, the second part of this guide covers the 8 key points to address when implementing your returnable transit packaging,and for its ongoing management.
+As such, the second part of this guide covers the eight key points to address when implementing your returnable transit packaging and managing it ongoingly.

 Management of the scheme

-Depending on the scale of your reusable packaging setup, it may be wise to appoint a dedicated manager with no other duties.
+Depending on the scale of your reusable packaging system, it may be wise to appoint a dedicated manager with no other duties.

-As this does obviously incur additional costs (which will be offset over time by the reduced costs of the packaging itself), you may need to consider who currently in your business can take responsibility of this (e.g. Logistics or Manufacturing Managers).
+As this obviously incurs additional costs (which will be offset over time by the reduced packaging costs), you may need to consider who in your business can take responsibility for this (e.g., logistics or manufacturing managers).

 Type of returnable containers

-There is a surprisingly large range of different multi trip packaging options.
-This includes everything from Correx® totes and boxes, through to moulded Euro containers and the new Rapitainer solution.
+There is a surprisingly extensive range of different multi-trip packaging options.
+This includes everything from Correx tote containers, through to moulded Euro containers and the new Rapitainer solution.

-You will need to analyse any specific properties you require from these (e.g. ability to fold flat, stacking strength, branding etc.) before making a decision on the most suitable option for your application.
+You will need to analyse the specific properties you require from these (e.g., folding flat, stacking strength, branding, etc.) before deciding on the most suitable option for your application.

-GWP will be more than happy to help in providing advice on this.
+GWP will be more than happy to provide advice on this.

 Returnable packaging options